CS5001-khoury/StarRatingApp/instructions/README.md

 ### Where to start?

 1. Most of your functions can be written independently of each other (this was intentional in the design).
 As such, any of these functions are good starting points, and arguably the first ones you should write.
 Make sure to test after writing each one independently!
+Also, it is good to start by adding more doctests, and first figuring out exactly what the function does.
    * `clean_title` - yes, this can be a single line function!
    * `convert_rating`
    * `check_filter` - this is the hardest function, see the pro tip above